-3.3 Modelling Results
+3.3 Modeling results

-- 320 While analysis of satellite and surface monitor data reveal that COVID-related NO_x reductions were sufficient to push the SoCAB into a NO_x -limited regime in both Spring and Summer of 2020, understanding the implications of this photochemical shift on ambient O_3 levels requires further consideration.
-For example, present-day satellites are only capable of measuring HCHO and NO_2 once per day, typically around midday.
-While these satellite data are nonetheless useful, one must consider that MDA8 O_3 is the result of diurnally-integrated O_3 production, meaning that the current generation of satellites do not - 325 provide a complete picture.
+While analysis of satellite and surface monitor data reveals that COVID-19-related NO_x reductions were sufficient to push the SoCAB into an NO_x -limited regime in both spring and summer of 2020, understanding the implications of this photochemical shift on ambient O3 levels requires further consideration.
+For example, present-day satellites are only capable of measuring HCHO and NO2 once per day, typically around midday.
+While these satellite data are, nonetheless, useful, one must consider that MDA8 O3 is the result of diurnally integrated O3 production, meaning that the current generation of satellites do not provide a complete picture.
 Additionally, meteorology makes interpretation of indicators difficult.
-It is well-documented that downwind areas in the Eastern part of the SoCAB typically experience the highest MDA8 O3 in the basin; therefore, it can be difficult to connect observed WE/WD ratios at receptor sites to photochemical conditions at source regions.
-Recent papers have analyzed spatiotemporal trends of NO2 in the SoCAB during the COVID period, and all noted that short-term meteorological variability makes it challenging to draw comparisons against recent years (Naeger and Murphy, 2020; Parker - et al., 2020; Goldberg et al., 2020).
-Parker et al. (2020) concluded that NO_x reductions during the COVID period were not associated with meaningful changes in SoCAB O3 concentrations, however, short-term meteorological variability can also obscure the effects that short-term changes in O3 sensitivity impart on ambient O3 levels.
-We expand upon these papers by using a compilation of chemical transport model simulations to disentangle the effects of emissions, chemistry, and meteorology on ambient O3 levels during the study period.
-In Sections 3.3.1 and 3.3.2, we highlight that these model simulations were able to accurately capture the long-term change in O3 sensitivity over the past decade, and accurately - simulations were user to accurately capture the long term enange in O_3 sensitivity over the past decade, and accurately simulated the O_3 precursor environment in 2020.
-With this information in hand, we use two sets of simulations (base-case and COVID-adjusted emissions) to isolate and quantify the change in O_3 that can be attributed to COVID precautions.
+It is well-documented that downwind areas in the eastern part of the SoCAB typically experience the highest MDA8 O3 in the basin; therefore, it can be difficult to connect observed WE/WD ratios at receptor sites to photochemical conditions at source regions.
+Recent papers have analyzed spatiotemporal trends in NO2 in the SoCAB during the COVID-19 period, and all noted that short-term meteorological variability makes it challenging to draw comparisons against recent years (Naeger and Murphy, 2020; Parker et al., 2020; Goldberg et al., 2020).
+Parker et al. (2020) concluded that NO_x reductions during the COVID-19 period were not associated with meaningful changes in the SoCAB O3 concentrations; however, shortterm meteorological variability can also obscure the effects that short-term changes in O3 sensitivity impart on ambient O3 levels.
+We expand upon these papers by using a compilation of chemical transport model simulations to disentangle the effects of emissions, chemistry, and meteorology on ambient O_3 levels during the study period.
+A statistical evaluation of the model's skill in simulating meteorological conditions across the SoCAB during the study period is provided in the Supplement.
+In Sect.
+3.3.1 and 3.3.2, we highlight that these model simulations were able to accurately capture the long-term change in O_3 sensitivity over the past decade, and they accurately simulated the O_3 precursor environment in 2020.
+With this information in hand, we use two sets of simulations (the baseline case and COVID-19adjusted emissions) to isolate and quantify the change in O_3 that can be attributed to COVID-19 precautions.

-3.3.1 Multiyear Simulations of the WE/WD Effect on O3
+3.3.1 Multiyear simulations of the WE/WD effect on O3